Animals Native to Australia

 Wombat

-Wombats are some of the most lovely, stocky marsupials in Australia, very well known for their burrowing skills.
+Wombats are some of the most lovely, chubby marsupials in Australia, comparable in size to a small dog, and very well known for their burrowing skills.
 Their strong claws and powerful legs allow them to dig extensive tunnels, which provide shelter from predators and harsh weather.
 Found in forests, grasslands, and mountainous areas, wombats are essential to soil aeration, promoting healthy ecosystems.
-And don’t let their cute appearence fool you, they could charge at you if felt threatened.
+And don’t let their cute appearance fool you, they could charge at you if felt threatened.

 A wombat coming out of its dig hole